Is Genshin Impact actually just a Breath of the Wild clone?

 The first half-a-day of gameplay may feel like a drag just because it might take a while for you to level up and get higher Adventurer Rank where the story is locked behind, and of course, unlocking other modes on higher ranks.
 By Adventurer Rank 14, you unlock Daily Commissions, 4 subquests that are given to you to complete that will give you an enormous amount of Adventurer Rank Exp, something that is very important especially in the late game.

 Ever since unlocking these features, everything changed.
-See, if Genshin Impact was solely single-player, which it is for the most part, then I see no reason to drop this and just pick up Breath of the Wild, but what distinguishes Genshin Impact from Breath of the Wild is its co-op mode, the gacha salt, its MMORPG elements despite not being MMO, the battle pass, and things that makes you go back and not get tired of it.
+See, if Genshin Impact was solely single-player, which it is for the most part, then I see no reason to not drop this and just pick up Breath of the Wild, but what distinguishes Genshin Impact from Breath of the Wild is its co-op mode, the gacha salt, its MMORPG elements despite not being MMO, the battle pass, and things that make you go back and not get tired of it.
 It gives you a reason to go back and play it.
 Although, of course, being a gacha game means there are microtransactions and energy system, which, for this game, takes form of resins.
 You only get a maximum of 120 and it restores 1 resin per 8 minutes, or you can spend primogems, the game’s premium currency, or Fragile Resins to recover 60 of it.
 Resin is basically your visa to do anything.
 Doing bosses, doing instances or domains, getting Adventurer Rank, and so on.

 But you know what’s the best thing about this game?
 It’s free for most devices.
 Yes, there may be microtransactions, there may be RNG to the items you are getting, much like an RPG, and so on, but it’s free and you can play with anyone with the cross-platform feature.
 It’s not forcing you to like it, nor do you have to force yourself to play it, unlike Final Fantasy XIV, a subscription-based MMORPG where if you don’t play on the days of your subscription, it’s basically wasted money.